frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 a specific algorithm but only one that does the job - so why not simply use the best one, that's currently available?
 This is the point, where Motley and it's CBF algorithms join the game.
-And finally to easily integrate the application into any existing operational data landscapes also Pandora joins the team.
+And finally to easily integrate the application into any existing operational data landscapes also Deet joins the team.
 So these three together constitute our *Liquid Code* framework.

 ## The Vision: Liquid Code